-Developing Good Health is intended for use along with Understanding God's World for a complete science course.
-It should take about nine-weeks to complete this 110-page textbook.
+The Developing Good Health textbook is intended for use along with Understanding God's World for a complete science course.
+It should take about nine weeks to complete this 110-page textbook.

 The book is divided into three units.
-The first unit on physical fitness has chapters on the skeletal, muscular, and respiratory systems.
-The second unit on personal hygiene has chapters on teeth and dental care, the integumentary system (skin), and personal grooming.
-The third unit on “Right Relationships” has only one chapter.
+The first unit, which is about physical fitness, has chapters on the skeletal, muscular, and respiratory systems.
+The second unit, which covers personal hygiene, has chapters on teeth and dental care, the integumentary system (skin), and personal grooming.
+There is only one chapter in the third unit, which is titled “Right Relationships.”
 It discusses the student’s relationship with God and relationships with others.
 There are comprehension questions at the end of all except the last chapter.

 The Developing Good Health: Quizzes, Tests, and Worksheets book has five anatomy worksheets to be labeled and colored, two puzzle worksheets, nine quizzes, and three tests.
 There are separate answer keys for the textbook and for the quizzes, tests, and worksheets book.
-In addition, the Homeschool Science and Health 4 Curriculum Lesson Plans book helps you plan the health and science lessons, although it is not essential.
+The Homeschool Science and Health 4: Curriculum/Lesson Plans book helps you plan the health and science lessons, although it is not essential.

 Enjoying Good Health (Grade 5)

 Enjoying Good Health was written to be used alongside Investigating God's World.
-It should take nine-weeks to complete.
-Its five chapters each have sets of “Quick Checkup” questions after each topic within the chapter and a “Chapter Checkup” at the end.
+It should take nine weeks to complete.
+All of its five chapters have sets of “Quick Checkup” questions after each topic within the chapter and a “Chapter Checkup” at the end.

 The lessons combine information about body systems with instruction about nutrition and physical fitness.
 The first chapter, which is about the circulatory system, discusses how proper rest and healthy life habits protect your heart.
-The second chapter is about nutritional intake, how energy is exerted in activities, and the balance that needs to maintained between intake and activity output.
-The third chapter explores the digestive system and nutrition.
+The second chapter is about nutritional intake, how energy is exerted in activities, and the balance that needs to be maintained between intake and activity output.
+The digestive system and nutrition are explored in the third chapter.
 Chapter Four addresses physical fitness in terms of aerobic endurance, muscular strength and endurance, agility, flexibility, and body composition.
 The fifth chapter addresses friends and social acceptance, mental health, and spiritual health.
-In the latter section, it discusses the connection between things we allow into our minds and their influence on our spiritual health.
+In the latter section, it discusses the connection between things we allow into our minds and their influence on spiritual health.
 An “Atlas of the Human Body” at the back of the book illustrates and labels systems of the body.